|

 There

-are literally dozens of excellent dive sites around
+are literally dozens of excellent dive sites

-this area of coast, information on which can be
+around this area of coast, information on

-of the more famous dive sites are shown on the map
+sites are shown on the map below.

 |